-- Dataset Overview Return to the Recipient Dataset Details screen. - List Configuration Open the corresponding LISTSERV Web Interface page for management of the selected Linked LISTSERV List. - Convert To or Clone As Hosted List Convert the selected Linked LISTSERV List into a Hosted LISTSERV List or clone a Hosted LISTSERV List from it (cloning will not change the original Linked LISTSERV List). - Manage Linked LISTSERV Lists Define which of the non-hosted LISTSERV lists at the LISTSERV server to include in the dataset as Linked LISTSERV Lists. - Tree Structure Manage operations in a dataset tree using one of the following options: - Cut Cut the selected Linked LISTSERV List from the dataset tree in preparation for a Cut & Paste operation (more precisely, the node will be marked as "cut", but it will only be removed from its current parent node once you select Paste in another node). - Clear Cut/Copy State Clear the current "cut" or "copy" state and unmarks the node that was to be "cut" or "copied" - Remove Link to LISTSERV List Remove the link to this LISTSERV List (removes the Linked LISTSERV List node from the dataset tree and the actual list at LISTSERV will remain the unchanged).
+- List Configuration Open the corresponding LISTSERV Web Interface page for management of the selected Linked LISTSERV List. - Convert To or Clone As Hosted List Convert the selected Linked LISTSERV List into a Hosted LISTSERV List or clone a Hosted LISTSERV List from it (cloning will not change the original Linked LISTSERV List). - Remove Link to LISTSERV List Remove the link to this LISTSERV List (removes the Linked LISTSERV List node from the dataset tree and the actual list at LISTSERV will remain the unchanged).